Tevi22/To-Do-App/README.md

 # To-Do-App
-Creating a to do app using js, html, and html.
+Creating a to-do app using js, html, and css.